thegreatstorm/python-minecraftserver/README.md

 ## Commands
 * `-h, --help`
-    * show this help message and exit
+    * show this help message

 ## FAQ
 * Can this run inside a docker container?
-    * Yes I have tested this with centos 8 container and was successful.
+    * Yes I have tested this with Ubuntu 20.04.4 container and was successful.
 * Is this bedrock or java?
     * Java Only